markostanimirovic/ngrx-handlers/README.md

 - Because it's boring to write action types manually
 - Because you don't need to write too much code for simple functionality
+- Because barrels and `import * as Actions` are no longer needed
 - Because unlike other similar plugins, NgRx Handlers keep NgRx look and feel

 ## 🚀 Getting Started